mannyzzle/Galaxy-Image-Classifier/README.md

 # Galaxy-Image-Classifier

-This repository contains Python code and Jupyter notebooks for the classification of galaxy images using convolutional neural networks (CNNs).
+This repository contains Python code of a project for the classification of galaxy images using convolutional neural networks (CNNs).
 The project utilizes the Galaxy Zoo dataset to train models capable of identifying various galaxy morphologies.

 ## Installation